5 Minute Read 📖

 How does Conway Stewart compare to German or Japanese writing instruments?
 It’s a question we’re regularly asked by customers, and we’re all too happy to oblige in giving you an answer.
 But first, why use a luxury pen in the first place?
-Perhaps it’s best to think of it like a car journey: you can drive a run-down rusty car or you can drive a sleek, elegant vehicle with swish leather interiors – either way you will arrive at the same destination, but one is significantly smoother than the other.
-Should you choose the latter option your decisions don’t stop there – just like a car you now have to pick which model.Similar to car manufacturers, notable pen manufactures are often based in countries who are renowned for their engineering and craftsmanship: Germany for both Mont Blanc and Pelikan and Japan for Sailor, for example.
-At Conway Stewart, we believe our writing instruments have the perfect mix of heritage, craftsmanship and quality that will make your writing journey one to remember.
+Perhaps it’s best to think of it like a car journey: you can drive a rusty old car or you can drive an elegant vehicle with leather interior – either way you will arrive at the same destination, but one is significantly more pleasing to use than the other.
+Should you choose the latter option your decisions don’t stop there – just like a car you now have to pick which model, what colour, and more.Similar to car manufacturers, notable pen manufactures are often based in countries who are renowned for their engineering and craftsmanship: for example Germany for Mont Blanc, Japan for Sailor, etc. At Conway Stewart, we believe our writing instruments have the perfect mix of British heritage, craftsmanship and quality that will make your writing journey one to remember.
 But don’t take our word for it, read the reviews!

 Classic Conway Design with Buttery Smooth nibs

 Before you even hold a Conway Stewart pen, a myriad of decisions have been made over how each model looks and feels.
 Those choices are the culmination of over a hundred years of craftsmanship and quality design since Conway Stewart was founded in 1905.
 Regardless of whether you’ve chosen a classic fountain pen such as the Conway Stewart Series 100, or adapted the Churchill to a rollerball or ballpoint, you are going to feel the comforting weightiness of a Conway Stewart pen in your hand.